1. Home

 The following data is required to create a signature:

-Nonce A random string consisting of 32 alphanumeric characters.
+NonceA random string consisting of 32 alphanumeric characters.
 This must be unique for each request.

-Timestamp The time of the request as a Unix timestamp, must not be older than 30 seconds
+TimestampThe time of the request as a Unix timestamp, must not be more than 30 seconds in the past

-HTTP Method The HTTP request method, e.g. POST or GET
+HTTP methodThe HTTP request method, e.g. POST or GET

-Destination URL The full URL to which the request is sent
+Target URLThe complete URL to which the request is sent

-Content of the request MD5 hash of the request content
+Content of the requestMD5 hash of the content of the request

 To generate the signature, the SHA256 HMAC algorithm is used with the signing key of your account.
-You can find the key in your login in the developer area in the API settings.
+You can find the key in your login in the Developer area in the API settings.

-Structure of the string to be signed
+Structure of the character string to be signed

 The string to be signed must be structured as follows: